What to do if you’re depressed?

 “Seek out help if your symptoms are interfering with daily functioning, your work, or your relationships in significant ways,” recommends Kamis-Brinda.

 Remember, if you or a loved one is suffering from mental health issues, you are not alone.
-Below are some resources that can help.

 The National Suicide Prevention Hotline is toll-free, 24/7 support.
 The phone number is 1-800-273-8255.